lo-maxwell/react-virtual-garden/blog.md

 ### Stored userEvents, eventRewards, eventRewardItems in database
   * Underlying object only uses the most recently occurring event, but we log all events in database for future use

+## Day 39

+### Added extra validation on backend calls
+  * Now properly syncs with cloud when validation fails while planting/harvesting
+  * Fixed unnecessary fetch calls

+### UI Changes
+  * Updated names in some locations
+  * Daily login rewards now have 2 stages on popup, claim and see rewards.
+Also now clickable when rewards already claimed, to show previous rewards.

 TODO:

 Decorations should refresh selected item after running out of quantity